chatziiola/myctiobarka/README.md

 - refresh(): Same with wrefresh but for the stdscr.
 - start_color(): Enables colors.
 - waddch(): Prints a character at the associated window.
-- ttroff(): Turns off the named attributes without affecting any others.
-- wattron(): Turns on the named attributes without affecting any others.
+- attron(), attroff(): Turns on/off the named attributes without affecting any others.
 - wclear(): Clears the associated window.
 - wgetch(): Reads a character from the associated window.
 - wgetstr(): Accepts character strings from curses terminal keyboard.